Food Polka

 December 25, 2015 by Food Polka

-When I was a little girl, I felt in love with the home made treat called kogel-mogel.
-It was made out of raw egg yolks and white sugar.
-Sometimes I would have it with a touch of raw cocoa powder or lemon juice.
-At times of my childhood in communistic Poland, when sweets were rationed and for most of the time not available at all, this treat meant to me a lot.
-Particularly, because I could make it at home […]
+When I was a little girl, I fell in love with a homemade treat called kogel-mogel.
+It was made from raw egg yolks and white sugar.
+Sometimes, I would add a touch of raw cocoa powder or lemon juice.
+Growing up in communist Poland, where sweets were rationed and often unavailable, this simple treat meant the world to me especially since I could make it at home whenever I craved something sweet.
+As I got a little older, I discovered […]

 Categories: California Cuisine, Christmas, Cocktail, Dessert, Diary Product, Dinner, Eggs, Eggs, Food Photography, Food Styling, Holidays, Lemon, Liquors, Maple Syrup, Polish Cuisine, Privet Chef Events, Published by Marta Fowlie, Published by Marta Fowlie, Soy milk, Vegeterian, Vodka • Tags: adwokat, ajerkoniak, art director, boże narodzenie w polsce, creative director, creative food stylist los angeles, diet cocktail, diet eggnog, eggnog, eggnog martini, eggnog with vodka, food photographer, food photographer los angeles, food styling los angeles, food stylist, food stylist los angeles, healthy cocktail, holiday cocktail, kogel mogel, light eggnog, personal chef LA, polish christmas drinks, polish christmas food, polish martini, privet chef in LA, published by Marta Fowlie, refreshement, wódka z jajkiem, winter cocktail